 The phone features a 6.21-inch Full HD+ AMOLED display with an 18.7:9 aspect ratio, Qualcomm Snapdragon 845, 6GB/8GB of RAM and 128GB non-expandable storage.

 The starting price is around $529 in the US.

 28. LG V40 ThinQ

 LG launched another flagship with Snapdragon 845 in October 2018.
 The V40 ThinQ features a new notched OLED display and a rear camera setup with three different lenses.
-The specs are also top of the line with 6GB of RAM, 64GB of internal storage, 32-bit quad DAC, and 3,300mAh battery, and a dual rear camera setup (16 MP, f/1.8 and 24 MP, f/1.7).
+The specs are also top of the line with 6GB of RAM, 64GB of internal storage, 32-bit quad DAC, a 3,300mAh battery, and a dual rear camera setup (16 MP, f/1.8 and 24 MP, f/1.7).